Provide a summary of the book of Titus. Include the main themes, important figures, and its significance in the Bible.

 Important Figures:

-- Paul: The author of the letter, an apostle who played a crucial role in spreading the Gospel and establishing churches.
+- Paul: The author of the letter, providing guidance and authority.

 Significance in the Bible: